US, UK embassies in Afghanistan accuse Taliban of possible war crimes

-KABUL, Aug 2 (Reuters) - The U.S. and British embassies in Kabul said on Monday the insurgent Taliban may have committed war crimes in southern Afghanistan by carrying out revenge murders of civilians, a charge denied by the insurgents.
+KABUL (Reuters) -The U.S. and British embassies in Kabul said on Monday the insurgent Taliban may have committed war crimes in southern Afghanistan by carrying out revenge murders of civilians, a charge denied by the insurgents.

 Suhail Shaheen, a Taliban negotiating team member based in Doha, told Reuters that tweets containing the accusations were “baseless reports.”

-The U.S. Embassy in the capital Kabul tweeted a statement accusing the Taliban of killing dozens of civilians in the area of Spin Boldak in southern Kandahar province.
-The statement was also tweeted by the British embassy.
+The U.S. mission tweeted a statement accusing the Taliban of killing dozens of civilians in the area of Spin Boldak in southern Kandahar province, the scene of heavy fighting.
+The statement also was tweeted by the British embassy.

-In a second tweet, it said: "The Taliban's leadership must be held responsible for the crimes of their fighters.
-If you cannot control your fighters now, you have no business in governance later."
+In a second tweet, it added: “The Taliban’s leadership must be held responsible for the crimes of their fighters.
+If you cannot control your fighters now, you have no business in governance later.”

-The tweets, accompanied by calls for a ceasefire, stepped up the United States' public criticism of the group as U.S. troops withdraw and the Taliban goes on the offensive.
+The tweets, accompanied by calls for a ceasefire, stepped up the United States’ public criticism of the group as U.S. troops withdraw and the Taliban presses a nationwide offensive.

-U.S. Secretary of State Antony Blinken said last week that Afghanistan would become a 'pariah state' if any future Taliban rule in Afghanistan resulted in atrocities against civilians.
+U.S. Secretary of State Antony Blinken, briefing reporters on Monday on a new U.S. refugee program for U.S.-affiliated Afghans, called reports of the Taliban committing atrocities “deeply disturbing and totally unacceptable.”

+State Department spokesman Ned Price said the Taliban are responsible for most of the “outrageous and atrocious acts of violence” in Afghanistan.

 The insurgents gained control last month of the strategic area of Spin Boldak, which lies at a border and trade crossing with Pakistan, and heavy fighting has taken place since as Afghan forces try to recapture the area.